-✓ Exhibits entered in this section should relate to a specific category of game or non-game animals or birds.
+Exhibits entered in this section should relate to a specific category of game or non-game animals or birds.

-- 1. (A) A collection of fifteen (15) different kinds of plants, trees or shrubs known to provide food or cover for wildlife, mounted on food and cover cards or (B) a seed board with fifteen (15) different kinds of seeds eaten by wildlife.
-(See 4-H Lit. # 720 updated 12/06.)
-No more than four (4) varieties may be cultivated crops.
-All of the specimens must have been collected during the current project year.
-For each plant or seed included list one (1) wildlife species that use that plant or seed (on the cover card or board).
-All plant species must be native to Oklahoma except that up to four (4) of the plants (or seeds) may be from cultivated crops - 2.
-Scrapbook of Oklahoma Wildlife (cutouts, pictures or drawings) of at least five (5) mammals, five (5) birds and five (5) reptiles or amphibians.
+- 1. Scrapbook of Oklahoma Wildlife (cutouts, pictures or drawings) of at least five (5) mammals, five (5) birds and five (5) reptiles or amphibians.
 Give common name and what habitat they can be found in.
-Common names should be specific (i.e. black rat snake, pygmy rattlesnake, etc.) - 3.
-Exhibit of the tracks of eight (8) wild animals or birds commonly found in Oklahoma.
-POSITIVE plaster casts should be mounted on masonite or plywood, not to exceed 12" x 24".
-Label each track with kind of animal or bird, which county track was found in, what habitat it was found in and what date the track was cast.
-See 4-H Lit. #473 Animal Tracks for more instructions and details. - 4.
-Self Determined Exhibit.
+Common names should be specific (i.e. black rat snake, pygmy rattlesnake, etc.) - 2.
+Self-Determined Exhibit.
 Posters must be 14" x 22".
 Displays must not exceed 3' X 3' (width x depth).
-Possible examples include but not limited to: a display dealing with methods of identification of waterfowl, a poster on wildlife, or environmental careers.
-See Lit, # 721 "Self Determined 4-H Wildlife and Fisheries Project Ideas" revised 12/06 for additional examples.
+Possible examples include but not limited to a display dealing with methods of identification of waterfowl, a poster on wildlife, or environmental careers.
+See Lit, # 721 "Self-Determined 4-H Wildlife and Fisheries Project Ideas" revised 12/06 for additional examples.

-- 5. (A) A collection of thirty(30) plants known to furnish food or cover for wildlife, mounted on food and cover cards or (B) a seed board with thirty (30) plant seeds known to furnish food or cover for wildlife.
-No more than six (6) varieties may be cultivated crops.
-At least half of the specimens must have been collected during the current project year.
-For each plant or see include three (3) wildlife species that use that plant or seed (on the cover card or board).
-Species names must be used for both plants and wildlife in addition to the common name.
-All species must be native to Oklahoma except that up to six (6) may be from cultivated crops. - 6.
-Evaluation of an Oklahoma habitat type that includes a general description of the habitat plant and animal species (species names must be used for plants and wildlife in addition to the common names) that occur within the habitat; a range map showing the habitat's distribution within Oklahoma; and threats to that habitat.
-Examples of possible habitats include: playa lakes, tallgrass prairie, cross timbers, and shortgrass prairie. - 7.
-Self Determined Exhibit.
+- 3. Educational Poster (must be 14" x 22") on careers in Natural Resources. - 4.
+Self-Determined Exhibit.
 Posters must be 14" x 22".
 Displays must not exceed 3' X 3' (depth x width).
 Possible examples include but are not limited to: description of a Wildlife Management Area detailing area, location, habitat, management, and wildlife population trends (if known); or a poster with an emphasis on the life cycle, status, range map, and habitat of an Oklahoman threatened or endangered species.
 Species names must be use for plants and wildlife in addition to common names.
-See Lit. # 721 "Self Determined 4-H Wildlife and Fisheries Project Ideas" revised 12/06 for additional examples.
+See Lit. # 721 "Self-Determined 4-H Wildlife and Fisheries Project Ideas" revised 12/06 for additional examples.